 The mission is to reduce the human and economic toll on Southwest Louisiana’s multi-modal surface transportation system due to traffic crashes through collaboration and an integrated 4E (engineering, enforcement, education and emergency response) approach.

-The Coalition intends to develop and implement an Action Plan that uses data analysis and promotes citizen involvement bringing about a program of priorities designed to reduce the incidence of traffic crashes within the Southwest region, integrate safer design and identify target populations.
+The Coalition intends to develop and implement Action Plans that use data analysis and promotes citizen involvement bringing about a program of priorities designed to reduce the incidence of traffic crashes within the Southwest region, integrate safer design and identify target populations.

 - 1 % reduction in fatalities from a 2016 baseline of 758 to a target of 721 in 2018.

 - 1 % reduction in serious injuries from a 2016 baseline of 1,401 to a target of 1,344 in 2018.

 - 1 % reduction in fatality rate from a 2016 baseline of 1.55 to a target of 1.49 in 2018.

 - 1 % reduction in serious injury rate from a 2016 baseline of 2.86 to a target of 2.80 in 2018.